unc-charlotte-libraries/islandora_ingest_alert/README.md

 mss:55620 - mss:57056

-#### What is happening?
+#### How does it work?

-1. First, the script detects if an RSYNC is running (indication of in-bound files)
+1. First, the script detects if RSYNC is running (indication of in-bound files), alerts accordingly
-2. Second, the script detects if DRUSH is running, and enters ingest alert routine (requires: islandora_batch_ingest --ingest_set=$batch_set_id)
+2. Second, the script detects if DRUSH is running, and enters detailed alert routine (requires: islandora_batch_ingest --ingest_set=$batch_set_id)
 3. If neither RSYNC or DRUSH is running, system sends out "Hungry, Feed Me" e-mails